Jielin-Qiu/Transfer_Knowledge_from_Language_to_ECG/README.md

 ### Contact

-If you have any question, please contact willhan327@outlook.com, jielinq@andrew.cmu.edu.
+If you have any question, please contact wjhan@andrew.cmu.edu, jielinq@andrew.cmu.edu.